 ABOUT THe project

 Of Note — No upper cabinetry?!
 What in the blazes?!
-Wait, here me out...
-Once base cabinetry and tall cabinetry are rigorously pulling their weight with efficiency and purpose...then one doesn't require much, if any, upper boxes littering the walls, the views, the face space.
-Of course, wall cabinetry can do wonderful things for a zone...but to simply plant them on the walls wherever they fit (which is the usual course) is a crime for the divineness value of this socially connective space.
+Hear us out… Once the base cabinetry and tall cabinetry are rigorously pulling their weight with efficiency and purpose, you simply don’t need upper boxes cluttering the walls, stealing views, or crowding face space.
+Of course wall cabinetry can do wonderful things in the right zone, but planting them everywhere just because they “fit” is a crime against the divineness of a truly socially connective space.

 partners